Mung Beans (Green Gram) Nutrition & Health Benefits

 Wholesome & Healthy Sabut Moong Recipe

 In my video below you can see how easy it is to prepare whole moong dal.
 Not only is it a delicious dal, it is extremely light to digest which is why doctors in India advise even those who are sick to consume this dal considering it is not only easy to digest but has a lot of nutrients as well.
-In the nutrient table below you can see the wide variety of nutrients present in it.
+The table above shows the wide variety of nutrients present in this dal.

 Whole Mung Beans Dal